Minneapolis man killed after video shows officer kneeling on black man's neck; 4 fired

 This is the right call.

+"This country is well overdue for a revolution and when I say that, I mean swift radical change," Chance told the crowd.
+"I'm sure there's some black men and women and white officers in this building that woke up feeling sick to their stomachs when they watched the video as well.
+And we stand in solidarity with all those people."

-The man's death Monday night after he struggled with officers was under investigation by the FBI and state law enforcement authorities.
-It drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.
+The man's death Monday night was under investigation by the FBI and state law enforcement authorities.
+It immediately drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.

 WATCH: Authorities discuss man's death in Minneapolis police custody